Watson-Creative/watson-chatbot/README.md

 ### Modifying Animation Effects

-Adjust the cubic-bezier values for different animation curves:
+Adjust the cubic-bezier values in the popup styles for different animation curves:
 ```javascript
 transition: all 0.3s cubic-bezier(0.34, 1.56, 0.64, 1);
 ```

 ### Changing Disclaimer Text

-Update the `DISCLAIMER_TEXT` constant:
+Update the `DISCLAIMER_TEXT` constant in `script.js`:
 ```javascript
 const DISCLAIMER_TEXT = " - Your custom disclaimer here.";
 ```

 ### Customizing the Close Button

-The close button appearance can be modified by updating the CSS:
+The close button appearance can be modified in `styles.css`:

 ```css
 .watson-close-button {